The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police.

 - Be able to work both on their own initiative and as a member of a disciplined team

-- Have strong communication skills, both written and verbal
+- Have strong leadership and communication skills, both written and verbal

 - Hold a grade C or above in GCSE English and Maths (or equivalent)

-In return for this unique opportunity there is a basic salary starting at £24,388 (£30,485 equivalent inc 25% gratuity) per annum.
-Starting salary is dependent on previous experience.
-In addition the post also attracts other payments, such as a generous shift allowance and an on-call allowance, which are in addition to the salary.
-Government Housing is offered at a competitive rate.
-Payment for over time worked is currently at 1.5 X standard hourly rate.
+In return for this unique opportunity there is a basic salary starting at £37,725 per annum (more may be available for an exceptional candidate).
+In addition the post also attracts other payments, such as a shift allowance and an on call allowance, which are in addition to the salary.

 HOW TO APPLY